Published on

 28 November 2022

-KANPE is a foundation that accompanies the most vulnerable communities in Haiti towards autonomy so that they can ” kanpe,” in other words: stand up !
+KANPE, a foundation dedicated to empowering Haiti’s most vulnerable communities, guides them towards independence so they can “kanpe,” in other words: stand up !

-The Roncalli Foundation supported one of their projects in the village of Baille Tourible, in the commune of Thomonde.
-This project, set up in the context of the current pandemic, aims to increase agricultural production and prevent the loss of income.
+The Roncalli Foundation supported one of KANPE’s projects in the village of Baille Tourible, in the commune of Thomonde.
+Set up in the context of the pandemic, this project aims to increase agricultural production and prevent income losses.

 Women are the main participants in the project.
-As owners of small parcels of land, they have received seeds and technical assistance from the Haitian organization Mouvement paysan Papaye (MPP), which is recognized for its great agricultural expertise.
+As owners of small parcels of land, these women received seeds and technical assistance from the Haitian organization Mouvement Paysan Papaye (MPP), recognized for its agricultural expertise.

 • Over 23,685 kg of bean seeds were distributed to 200 farmers and 575 of the most vulnerable families.